Use this guided breathing meditation for profound relaxation, anxiety, and stress relief.

 When you’re thrust into a situation that challenges your potential and your capabilities, it brings on a certain element of stress.
 Whether it’s trying something you’ve never done before, competing in a contest, starting a new business or venture, or anything else – what you’re having is an experience with the GOOD kind of stress.

 These challenges are what bring your life a constant state of change, in terms of the up and down movement in emotion.
-Without these sort of happenings, your life would, arguably, become far less predictable and potentially less exciting.
+Without these sorts of happenings, your life would, arguably, become far less predictable and potentially less exciting.
 While it may be comfortable to remain in a zone of “knowing”, you also deny yourself the opportunity to explore your full potential as a person.
 Sometimes all it takes is a little bit of encouragement or a fresh perspective to inspire you to step out of your comfort zone.

 Instead of approaching these situations as “fearful”, approach them with a heightened sense of awareness.
 Now, bear with me here.
 You want to view situations, people, and everything as an observational body.
 By this, I mean, rather than placing judgment or jumping to a “side”, you simply observe.
 Practicing this relaxed state of mind will allow your environment (and the people within it) will become more supportive and, of course, relaxed.